cheqd/product-docs/advanced-features-and-alternatives/cheqd-cosmos-cli-for-identity/cheqd-cosmos-cli.md

 The purpose of this document is to describe how a DID (and associated DIDDoc) can be created using [the `cheqd-node` Cosmos CLI](https://docs.cheqd.io/node/docs/cheqd-cli).

-> **NOTE: The procedures below are only recommended for development purposes!**
+> **NOTE: The guidance below is only recommended to be used for testing purposes!**
 >
-> Using `cheqd-node` Cosmos CLI for real-world production usage is not recommended, since the identity keys are passed in raw form to the CLI.
+> Using `cheqd-node` Cosmos CLI for real-world production environments is not recommended, since the identity keys are passed in raw form to the CLI.
 This is fine in development/testing usage, but is not recommend for mainnet.
 >
 > Developers are encouraged to use [production-grade CLI tools such as Veramo SDK for cheqd](../../guides/software-development-kits-sdks/veramo-sdk-for-cheqd/) or look at [our developer guide on how to integrate custom applications](../developer-guide.md).